thefork-widgets/Iframe-auto-resizer/README.md

 Use javascript from: http://davidjbradshaw.github.io/iframe-resizer/

-1. Use widget code in widget.html
+1. Use widget code in widget.html, dont forget to replace with correct restaurant URL.

 2. Take all code from iframeResizer.min.js.
 Put it in the restaurant website header tags.
 Use <script> </script> around the code!